laninsky/UCE_divergence_times/README.md

 # UCE_divergence_times v 0.0.0 [i.e. not ready for public consumption]
 Given an outgroup among your UCE data, and a fossil calibration for the split between your outgroup and ingroup, this program estimates the MRCA of your ingroup based on sequence divergence.
-To roughly account for  rate variation among the taxa, if the divergence between the ingroup species is greater than that between the outgroup/ingroup species, these loci are ditched i.e. only loci where "divergence between ingroup species" < "divergence between ingroup and outgroup species" are used, because these should be loci that are evolving in a more clock-like manner (which is what we are assuming by not explicitly accounting for rate variation between lineages as this is a tree-free approach).
+To roughly account for  rate variation among the taxa (and incomplete lineage sorting!), if the divergence between the ingroup species is greater than that between the outgroup/ingroup species, these loci are ditched i.e. only loci where "divergence between ingroup species" < "divergence between ingroup and outgroup species" are used, because these should be loci that are evolving in a more clock-like manner (which is what we are assuming by not explicitly accounting for rate variation between lineages/gene-tree and species-tree discordance, as this is a tree-free approach).
 Because of this, your ingroup and outgroup also need to be reciprocally monophyletic, and no additional out-outgroups should be included.
 See section below on removing unwanted sequences...

-This program is designed to be run inside a folder that has a separate *.fasta or *.uce file for each of your UCE loci.
+This program is designed to be run inside a folder that has a separate *.fasta or *.nex file for each of your UCE loci.
 Within that folder you should place your UCE_divergence.settings file (described below), UCE_divergence.sh, shortennames.R (the library stringr needs to have previously been installed as an R-dependency using install.packages("stringr")), and UCE_divergence.R.
 You can then execute UCE_divergence_times by bash UCE_divergence.sh.

 #Setting up your UCE_divergence.settings file
 First line:
-There are a number of options for how you run this script that you will set in the UCE_divergence.settings file (example below).
-This is just a simple text file with a different option on each line.
+Your UCE_divergence.settings file is just a simple text file with a different option on each line.
 The first of these is whether your data is *.fasta or *.nexus.
-If it is *.nexus, is the extension *.nexus or *.nex (some of the programs care about the specific extension name?
+If it is *.nexus, is the extension *.nexus or *.nex (some of the programs care about the specific extension name)?
 First line = fasta, nexus or nex e.g.
 ```
 nexus
 ```